beartype/beartype/README.rst

 Beartype's greatest weakness is that it checks types in constant time.

 Only so many type-checks can be stuffed into a constant slice of time with negligible constant factors.
-In this subsection, we introduce exactly what (and why) beartype stuffs into its well-bounded slice of the CPU pie.
+Let's detail exactly what (and why) beartype stuffs into its well-bounded slice of the CPU pie.

-Conventional runtime type checkers naïvely brute-force the issue by type-checking *all* child objects transitively reachable from parent objects passed to and returned from callables in ``O(n)`` linear time for ``n`` such objects.
+Standard runtime type checkers naïvely brute-force the problem by type-checking *all* child objects transitively reachable from parent objects passed to and returned from callables in ``O(n)`` linear time for ``n`` such objects.
 This approach avoids false positives (i.e., raising exceptions for valid objects) *and* false negatives (i.e., failing to raise exceptions for invalid objects), which is good.
 But this approach also duplicates work when those objects remain unchanged over multiple calls to those callables, which is bad.

 Beartype circumvents that badness by generating code at decoration time performing a one-way random tree walk over the expected nested structure of